Sign up using the form at the bottom of the page.

 What is the case about?

-Numerous proposed class action cases have recently been filed against RealPage and its subscribers, but Mason LLP is preparing to bring individual direct action claims on behalf of numerous individual lessors/renters outside of the class action cases.
-By pursuing the strategy of litigating these claims individually, Mason LLP will seek to maximize any potential recovery to each of the individual claimants.
+Mason LLP is not involved in the class action.
+It is preparing to bring individual direct action claims on behalf of it clients – individual apartment renters.
+By pursuing the strategy of litigating claims individually, Mason LLP will seek to maximize any potential recovery to each of its clients.

 How can I claim a refund?